 Travel to London Bankside

 If you want to take in the Bankside attractions start your tour off by travelling to Southwark Underground Station on the Jubilee Line.
 Or you can travel to Blackfriars Train Station serviced by railway lines; Thames Link, Southern and South Eastern or the Underground Station where you can take the Circle or District lines.
-If you want to start the walk off from The London Eye travel to Waterloo Train Station and take exit 6.
+If you want to start the walk from The London Eye travel to Waterloo Train Station and take exit 6.
 Enjoy your walk and find something amazing to eat!
-You can find out more information about current events at the Visit Bankside Website.

 Author: Homegirl London.
 Photographs: Homegirl London.